Key-Exchange Convolutional Auto-Encoder for Data Augmentation in Early Knee Osteoarthritis Detection: Introduction

 \section{Introduction}

-Knee OsteoArthritis (KOA) is a degenerative illness characterized by articular cartilage deterioration and damage, joint edges, and subchondral bone reactive hyperplasia \cite{kneeoa}.
-Multiple factors, including age, weight, stress, trauma, etc. \cite{multi-factor}, may contribute to its occurrence.
-Patients may experience excruciating pain and restricted mobility, which can significantly impact their quality of life and increase their risk for chronic diseases such as cardiovascular disease \cite{cardiovascular}.
-According to United Nations figures, by 2050, those over 60 will constitute more than 20$\%$ of the global population \cite{2050}.
-Unfortunately, the aetiology of KOA is presently unknown, and there is no cure \cite{notclear}.
-Therefore, early detection of KOA is essential so that timely behavioural therapies, such as weight loss, can be implemented to postpone the onset and progression of KOA \cite{weightloss}.

-In 1957, Kellgren and Lawrence first proposed the Kellgren-Lawrence (KL) grading system \cite{KL} for KOA.
-As can be seen in Table \ref{KL_grades}, KOA can be divided into five grades based on the existence and severity of symptoms such as osteophytes and Joint Space Narrowing (JSN).
-The KL grading system is a semi-quantitative criterion for evaluating the severity of KOA, despite being a widely used grading system.
-The diagnosis of KOA based on KL features depends entirely on the practitioners' experience and subjectivity, medical professionals may therefore assign varying grades to the same knee X-ray image \cite{shamir}.
+\IEEEPARstart{K}{nee} osteoarthritis (KOA) is a degenerative condition characterized by the deterioration and damage of articular cartilage, alterations at joint edges, and reactive hyperplasia of the subchondral bone \cite{kneeoa}.
+The onset of KOA is influenced by multiple factors, including age, weight, mechanical stress, and trauma, among others \cite{multi-factor}.
+Patients often endure severe pain and restricted mobility, which can significantly diminish their quality of life and elevate their risk for chronic conditions such as cardiovascular disease \cite{cardiovascular}.
+Despite its prevalence, the aetiology of KOA remains unclear, and there is currently no definitive cure \cite{notclear}.
+As such, early detection of KOA is crucial to enable timely behavioural interventions, such as weight loss, which can delay its onset and slow disease progression \cite{weightloss}.
+To evaluate KOA severity, Kellgren and Lawrence introduced the widely recognized Kellgren-Lawrence (KL) grading system \cite{KL}.
+As outlined in Table \ref{KL_grades}, this system classifies KOA into five grades based on the presence and severity of symptoms.
+Although the KL grading system is extensively used, it remains a semi-quantitative approach that relies heavily on the subjective perception and judgment of individual medical professionals, which can result in significant variability in the evaluation of the same knee X-ray image across different practitioners \cite{shamir}.

-Deep learning, a fundamental component of artificial intelligence, has gained traction in the field of computer vision in recent years, particularly the use of Convolutional Neural Networks (CNNs) \cite{cnn}, which have effectively accomplished tasks such as detection \cite{TMI_detection}, segmentation \cite{TMI_segmentation} and classification \cite{TMI_classification}.

-For KOA classification, several deep-learning models have been developed.
-In \cite{antony1}, Antony et al. employed the Fully Convolutional Neural (FCN) network \cite{fcn} to locate the knee joint automatically and classify full KL grades using the classical CNN.
-In \cite{tiuplin}, Tiuplin et al. cropped two patches from the lateral and medial parts of the knee joint X-ray images as the input pair of the Siamese network to evaluate the KOA grade.
-In \cite{zhe}, to improve the classification performance of early KOA (KL-0 vs KL-2), Wang et al. integrated a collection of Global Average Pooling (GAP) layers at each level of the Siamese network for the feature fusion.
-Although the models proposed in different approaches have their own characteristics and successes, the decision-making process is widely regarded as a black box.
-Therefore, in \cite{tiuplin} and \cite{zhe}, the Grad-CAM \cite{gradcam} technique was used to visualize attention maps and thus enhance the interpretability of the models.